Thursday, July 24, 2014

 ©Cannes Film Festival, 2014

-Winner of the best screenplay award at Cannes, this film is about Nikolai and his family living in a small town in Barents.
-The conflict occurs when the mayor of the city wants to buy the family shop and land for a town project.
+Winner of the best screenplay award at Cannes, this film is about Nikolai and his family living in a small town in the Barents.
+The conflict arises when the mayor wants to buy the family's shop and land for a town project.
 Nicolai doesn't want to lose the land where he was born and begins to uncover the Mayor's skeletons to build a case.
-A very close social approach about human insecurity.
+A very close social approach to human insecurity.

 ©LA Hungarian Film Festival, 2013.